What42Pizza/42s-Backrooms/README.md

 - Re-entering the Backrooms after exiting through stairs
 - Re-entering level 3 by going back down the ladder
 - Entering a level 2 bathroom
+- Level 1 wallpaper becoming completely gone after time
+	- This isn't very big, but we think it's still worth mentioning.
+- Noclipping up a level / out of the Backrooms
+- Entering level 4 without noclipping
+	- It should absolutely be possible to enter level 4 through a hole in the ground in level 3, but no one's every reported doing this.
+This is one of the few unreported events that we don't suggest people to not try.
+- Finding entities on level 4
+	- Not many people have been to level 4 (and come back), but those who did have never reported seeing any entities.
+It is unclear whether this is because there are no entities in level 4 or if it's because no one has ever survived an entity on level 4.
 - Death
 	- It may seem obvious that no one has every reported themselves dying, but the fact that no death ever has been reported is actually quite strange due to groups.
 It should absolutely be possible for, for instance, one person in a group to die from something in level 3, but nothing like this has ever been reported.
 No one knows if the reason no deaths have been recorded is because they don't happen or if it's because they don't happen to parts of groups.
 - Dying to entities